 The specific provisions of the plan change that my submission relates to are as follows: (Please continue on separate sheet(s) if necessary.)
-(Please continue on separate sheet(s) if necessary.)
-Two hortage buildings to be scheduled in the district plan.
-INTINE OUBLING JUEM.
+Two hadage buildings to be scheduled in the district plan.
 My submission is that: (You should clearly state whether you support or oppose the specific proposed provisions or wish to have them amended.
 You should also state the reasons for your views.
 Please continue on separate sheet(s) if necessary.)
 I seek the following decision from the Council: (Please give precise details stating what amendments you wish to see made to the proposed Plan Change.
 Please continue on separate sheet(s) if necessary.)
-That the Burnside Statole at 79 Bambolds voad Allandale be scheduled in the District Plan, That the Lock up at Allandale on Council veserve be scheduled in the District Plan.
-1 2 0 10/10/1.
+That the Bumside Stable at 79 Bambods Voad Alandale be scheduled in the District Plan, That the Lock up at Allandale on Council veserve be scheduled in the District Plan.